didley/decimal-input/README.md

 ## Purpose

 Dealing with decimal inputs can be tedious.
-As all HTML inputs are `string`s you need to manage two values, one for the inputs `string` value and the other for parsed decimal(float) `number`.
+As all HTML inputs are `string`s you need to manage two values, one for the inputs `string` value and the other for parsed decimal(int or float) `number`.
 Both need to be validated with the same validation, and the input needs to reflect the parsed `number`.
 A user could input `NaN` while typing a decimal eg. `Number('.')// NaN` or the parsed `number` may not reflect the input value eg. `Number('.1')// 0.1`.

 These utils ensure both values are parsed & validated correctly with helpful optional min, max & decimal place options.
 It also includes additional helpers to ensure your decimal values are strongly typed with the `SafeDecimal` branded type.